-- 1) The 117 urban areas created by postal code grouping approved by the INSEE (French National Institute for Statistics and Economic Studies).
+- the 117 urban areas created by postal code pooling approved by the INSEE (French National Institute for Statistics and Economic Studies).
 They are defined as being urban areas with more than 50,000 inhabitants.
-The list of these urban areas and their composition changes as the urban fabric and real estate markets evolve: - II) Outside these urban areas, the "non-urban" real estate market is divided into administrative regions that date from before the January 1, 2016 regional reforms (20 regions, not including Corsica and Île-de-France); - III) Île-de-France, excluding the city of Paris, is valued separately using specific indices for each of its seven departments; - IV) Paris is also valued separately using a specific index.
+The list of these urban areas and their composition changes as the urban fabric and real estate markets evolve: - outside these urban areas, the "non-urban" real estate market is divided into administrative regions that date from before the January 1, 2016 regional reforms (20 regions, not including Corsica and Île-de-France). - Île-de-France, excluding the city of Paris, is valued separately using specific indices for each of its seven departments; - Paris is also valued separately using a specific index.